New for 2025 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 For more information about Barclays’ range of retirement mortgages and latest rates, please visit Barclays Flexible Fixed Rate Remortgage.

-Also worth bearing in mind is property value, which is how much your house is actually worth compared with what you owe on it.
+Also worth bearing in mind is property value, which is how much your house is worth compared with what you owe on it.
 If your property isn’t sufficiently valued, this might affect whether lenders are willing to provide finance, so considering this aspect is particularly important when making any decisions regarding taking out a lifetime mortgage.

-Halifax Lifetime Mortgages
+Halifax Lifetime Mortgages with flexible lending criteria

 Available with fixed and variable rates, such as 4.50% APR up to 5.99% APR (fixed rate) or 3.48% APR up to 5.85% APR (variable rate), respectively, this flexible option could provide retirees with supplemental income and financially secure their future.
 Plus, no early repayment charges mean borrowers can take control of when payments are due, reducing or finishing the loan earlier if necessary.